 You can only visit during certain times of the day and only by appointment.
 Check their website for more details.
 Photography inside is prohibited, apart form the hallway at the entrance.
 So the pictures here are not representative of what it really looks like inside.
 Believe me, Bawa’s house is a masterpiece!

 Steps away from Bawa’s House is Gallery Cafe, one of the upscale dining options of Colombo.
 Why do I recommend it for the architecture buffs?
 Because it is the former office of Geoffrey Bawa.
 I told you I am obsessed.
 It’s a quiet garden cafe where you can take a break from the craziness of Colombo.
-I wouldn’t necessarily have dinner there, it’s quite expensive, but I like to stop for coffee, dessert, and people-watching.
+The food is exquisite, but a bit expensive.
+So if you are traveling on a budget, stop for a coffee, dessert, and people-watching.

 If you are traveling from Colombo to the beaches on the Southern shore or to the hill country by train, arrive to the station a bit early to wander around.
 Otherwise, just buy the cheapest ticket (no more than 20 rupees) in any direction to enter (you can only enter with a valid ticket).

 One of the oldest mosques in Colombo, completed in 1909, Jami Ul-Alfar mosque reminds me of the colorful, candyland-like churches of Russia.
-It takes up almost a whole block in Pettah market and is best viewed from the Main Street or the Second Cross Street.
-Whether you can enter it as a woman is up for discussion.
-I’ve been told by several people that women are allowed, but in reality my every try of getting inside this mosque ended unsuccessfully (please, don’t tell me I just need to dress appropriately, I do!).
-So give it a try, maybe you’ll be lucky.
-Either way, the mosque is worth a visit, even if you only get to see it from the outside.
+It takes up almost a whole block in Pettah market and is best viewed from Main Street or Second Cross Street.
+There a separate entrance for tourists from Second Cross Street.

 Kovil is a Tamil term for Hindu temple.
 Old and new Kathiresan kovils are located next to each other on Sea Street of Pettah.
-They are only open early in the morning and late in the afternoon.
 The exterior of the new kovil is heavily decorated, so it’s worth stopping by even during off hours.
+Remove the shoes before entering and leave a small donation after exiting.

 Wolvendaal Church, one of the oldest Protestant churches in the country, is also located in Pettah.
 So if you go to the market you can see a muslim mosque (Jami Ul-Alfar Mosque), Hindu kovils (old and new Kathiresan kovils) and a protestant church — we have covered all fronts.
 There’s also a small Buddhist chapel not too far from Pettah (check for details below).

 Wolvendaal church is considered an important Dutch colonial era building.
-I can’t say that I am a big fan, it has rather simple architecture, especially after you’ve seen the Red Mosque.
+Compared to the heavily-decorated Red Mosque and the kovils, it seems much simpler.
 But the fact that it’s the only Dutch church in Sri Lanka that has been continuously in use since 1757 is impressive!

 Probably the most popular Buddhist Temple in Colombo and, therefore, the most touristy.
 I am not a big fan of temples turned into tourist hotspots that charge entrance fees, but Gangaramaya is indeed beautiful and conveniently located.
 You have to pay around 300 rupees to enter.
 Remove the shoes.
 If your knees are not covered, you’ll be given a wrap-around.